 “I think I can say with a fair degree of confidence that basically, nobody was, that this was just not the way that economists were thinking about the issue.
 We were thinking … in terms of long-run equilibrium models, which seemed reasonable but was actually missing a lot of what was going on.”

-So, things that were both obvious when you thought about them even informally, and obviously important were invisible.
+So, things that were both obvious when you thought about them even informally, things that were obviously important, about which there was marching in the streets, were invisible.
 They were invisible to a whole profession and … well, you can’t make an omelette without breaking eggs.
 I guess that’s clear thinking for you.

 To show you this invisibility trick in all its glory, here’s Krugman’s Nobel acceptance speech commenting on his theorising about intra-industry trade and the importance of industry-specific economies and scale and specialisation in driving trade: